 GreenFort series MBR is designed for biological wastewater treatment reducing organic impurities, biogenic substance, suspended solids and colloids to permissible concentration in waterbodies.
 Effectively removes microplastics from water.

-GreenFort series MBR is automated modular wastewater treatment plant based on standard three-zoned biological membranes reactor which capacity is 25 m3/day.
+GreenFort series MBR is automated modular wastewater treatment plant based on standard three-zoned biological membranes reactor.

 Scope of application

 Treatment of wastewater contaminated with biogenic substances (mainly from wastewater of the household and public services and industry).

 Aerobic biological treatment is a common wide spread and well accepted technology to treat many different industrial and municipal waste waters.
 We at Jurby have over 20 years experience in selecting and operating many types of waste water treatment plants (WWTPs) for different industries.

 In order to select the best suitable treatment technology to suit your needs, we use our vast experience of not only designing and building waste water treatment plants, but also operating them.
 We are familiar with all modern treatment technologies and their advantages and disadvantages.
 A selection of treatment systems we have applied are shown below.